Door County Visitor Bureau 2015 Annual Meeting Recap

 Employers are a key component to the customer service initiative as they are responsible for sending their employees through the program.
 To recognize the importance of employers in the CTA program, the DCVB began giving out an employer of the year award at their 2014 annual meeting.
 Last year’s inaugural winner was Foremost Management Services, a local resort management firm.

 Door County's CTA program is a multi-faceted program that serves to increase regional tourism by inspiring front-line employees and volunteers to turn each visitor encounter into a positive experience.
 The DCVB managed program, which features 6-8 classes per year, demonstrates the county's dedication to promoting Door County as a premier destination with a high level of commitment to customer service for visitors.
 Since the first class in March of 2009, 756 people have earned the designation of CTA.
-More information about the CTA program can be found here.

 The county-wide tourism organization's annual meeting started at 5:30 PM with a social hour followed by the annual meeting at 6:30 PM.
 The official business of the night took place when new DCVB board members Eric Copiskey, Rory Madsen, Bob Papke, Arleigh Porter and Todd Trimberger, along with second term board members Randy Morrow, Nedd Neddersen and Tom Nikolai were voted in by those members present to the organization's board of directors for terms beginning in January, 2016.

 The DCVB also unveiled the cover of their 2016 Official Door County Visitor Guide.
 The wrap-around cover features a nautical themed image at the Egg Harbor Marina with a woman and her dog getting off their boat next to the iconic “signs” post, which includes multi-colored directional arrows pointing to locations in Door County and throughout the world.
 The 2016 Official Door County Visitor Guide is currently in production and will be widely available in early January.